Raw (film): Themes

+Raw focuses on the central familial relationship between the two sisters, Alexia and Justine.
+The duality of the two sisters is established early on in the film as an idealized good girl and the rebellious older sister.
+The film follows primarily Justine's journey into a world where Alexia is already well-adapted.
+Alexia begins to have a predatory relationship, manipulating Justine into becoming a traditionally more feminine version of herself.
+The sister's relationship is strained later on in the movie, as the jealousy over each other's relationship with Adrien sets in.
+Though this strain leads to tragedy with the death of Adrien, the sisterhood remains intact.

+Production

+Julia Ducournau answers several questions on the production of Raw in her 2017 interview with Nicolas Rapold in Film Comment.
+One such question she answered was in regards to her deciding on the actresses who play Justine and Alexia, Garance Marillier being a long time muse of Ducournau's, and Ella Rumpf being discovered from her previous role in the 2014 Swiss-German film, Chrieg.

+The film was shot on location at the University of Liège, Belgium, a decision on Ducournau's part due to the "American" style campus that does not really exist in France, according to the director.

+It took two months of pre-production prep work in Liège, followed by two months of shooting to make Raw.

+Garance Marillier was replaced by a body double in the waxing scene.

 Release

-Raw was screened in the International Critics' Week section at the 2016 Cannes Film Festival where it won the FIPRESCI Prize.
+Raw was screened in the Critics' Week section at the 2016 Cannes Film Festival where it won the FIPRESCI Prize.

 During a screening at the 2016 Toronto International Film Festival, some viewers received emergency medical services after allegedly fainting from the film's graphic scenes.
 Ducournau said she was "shocked" to hear this during a Q&A after the screening.
 The film won several awards in European film festivals, including the top prizes at the Sitges Film Festival, Festival international du film fantastique de Gérardmer, and the Paris International Fantastic Film Festival.
+It also won Best Feature Film at the 2016 Monster Fest in Melbourne, Australia.

 The film had a limited theatrical release in the United States by Focus World starting on 10 March 2017.